microsoft/dotnet-framework-docker/README.dotnet-framework.md

 - [`3.5-runtime-20180410-windowsservercore-ltsc2016`, `3.5-runtime-windowsservercore-ltsc2016`, `3.5-runtime` (*3.5-windowsservercore-ltsc2016/runtime/Dockerfile*)](https://github.com/Microsoft/dotnet-framework-docker/blob/master/3.5-windowsservercore-ltsc2016/runtime/Dockerfile)
 - [`3.5-sdk-20180430-windowsservercore-ltsc2016`, `3.5-sdk-windowsservercore-ltsc2016`, `3.5-sdk` (*3.5-windowsservercore-ltsc2016/sdk/Dockerfile*)](https://github.com/Microsoft/dotnet-framework-docker/blob/master/3.5-windowsservercore-ltsc2016/sdk/Dockerfile)

 For more information about these images and their history, please see [(`microsoft/dotnet-framework-docker`)](https://github.com/Microsoft/dotnet-framework-docker).
-Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.

-# What is the .NET Framework?
+## What is the .NET Framework?

 The [.NET Framework](https://www.microsoft.com/net/framework) is a general purpose development platform maintained by Microsoft.
 It is the most popular way to build client and server applications for Windows and Windows Server.
 It is included with Windows, Windows Server and Windows Server Core.
 It includes server technologies such as ASP.NET Web Forms, ASP.NET MVC and Windows Communication Framework (WCF) applications, which you can run in Docker containers.